HanTheDestroyer/Rocket_Landing/README.md

 You can run the file directly.
 PIDs are purposefully left semi-tuned to show the motion of the rocket in x-y direction more clearly.

-System consist of three PID controllers.
+System consists of three PID controllers.
 One for each cartesian axis.